Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [March 2025 Update]

 Passport Validity Requirements for Every Country

-In addition to the six-month and three-month rules, some countries have specific requirements that are less or more strict.
+In addition to the 6-month and 3-month rules, some countries have specific requirements that are less or more strict.
 For example, Taiwan only requires that your passport be valid for the entire duration of your planned stay in the country.

 Planning ahead and having more time than needed is always the secure and safe route when traveling internationally.
 Make sure to check the most up-to-date requirements from the U.S. Department of State and your airline before traveling.
 Here are the current requirements as of June 2024 for each country in the world.